sagemath/sage-package/docs/sage_package/thebe.rst

 Live code examples are handled by the `Thebe
 <https://github.com/minrk/thebelab>`_ javascript library, configured
-to run the computations on `mybinder.org <http://mybinder.org>`_, using the latest version of `SageMath <http://sagemath.org>`_.
+to run on `mybinder.org <http://mybinder.org>`_,
+using the latest version of `SageMath <http://sagemath.org>`_.
 See below for details on those free and open source components.

-This service is meant for casual use.
+The ``binder`` service is meant for casual use.
 As for any cloud-based service, don't run calculations that could leak private information.
 See the `binder faq <https://mybinder.readthedocs.io/en/latest/faq.html>`_ for details.

+Documentation pages produced with ``sage-package`` take further steps to reduce the dependence on network and cloud services.
+If the page is served by a Jupyter server, it will attempt to use it to fetch the Thebe javascript and run the computations.

 Components
 ----------